sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_entity_framework_core.md

 ![Task list](https://github.com/sopra-steria-norge/cloud-akademiet-course-files/blob/main/images/ef-core-migration-images/task-list.png)

+Click on an element in the list to navigate to the corresponding TODO comment

 ## TODO: 1.
 Finish UserCredential Entity
+Double click on TODO 1 in the task list.

 Rewrite the class (entity) `UserCredential.cs` in the Entity folder so that they conform to .NET 8 and EF Core libraries.

 Key aspects to keep in mind: